Skip to content

 Extended experimentation:

-• Basis set studies - extending 6-31G and cc-pVDZ experiments to all six molecules to establish comprehensive basis set scaling data.
+• Basis set studies - extending 6-31G and cc-pVDZ experiments to all molecules to establish comprehensive basis set scaling data.

 Infrastructure: